alleyinteractive/wordpress-simplechart/README.md

 ##### simplechart_web_app_js_url

 Set the URL of the main JS app for building a chart.
+Defaults to the local static file.

+##### simplechart_widget_loader_url

-Defaults to the local site's `wp-content/plugins/wordpress-simplechart/js/app/bundle.js`
+Set the URL of the chart rendering widget.
+Defaults to the local static file.

 ##### simplechart_remove_mexp_default_services

 Simplechart is integrated into the WordPress media manager using the [Media Explorer](https://github.com/Automattic/media-explorer) plugin, which adds the ability to embed from services like Twitter and YouTube.
-By default, Simplechart removes these other services - **except** on WordPress.com VIP, where Media Explorer is part of the platform.
+By default, Simplechart removes these other services - **except** on WordPress.com VIP (Classic™ only, not VIP Go), where Media Explorer is part of the platform.
 To force your desired behavior, use the `'simplechart_remove_mexp_default_services'` filter to return `true` or `false`.

-Note for VIP sites: Unless you use this filter to force a consistent value, the value of `'simplechart_remove_mexp_default_services'` will be `true` in your local development environment and `false` on WordPress.com VIP.
+Note for VIP Classic™ sites: Unless you use this filter to force a consistent value, the value of `'simplechart_remove_mexp_default_services'` will be `true` in your local development environment and `false` on WordPress.com VIP.

 ##### simplechart_show_debug_messages

 Defaults to `false`.
 If `true`, the plugin will display extra debugging notices after you save a chart in WordPress admin.

+##### simplechart_api_http_headers

+Apply any headers to the request made to Simplechart's API before rendering a chart in a front-end template.
+Useful for dev sites protected by `.htaccess` passwords.

+##### simplechart_widget_template

+Use different markup structure when rendering a chart in a frontend template.
+The `.simplechart-*` classes are required to render the chart, title, caption, and credit.

+##### simplechart_use_localhost

+Defaults to false.
+If true, will load the app and widget from `localhost:8080`

+##### simplechart_chart_options_override

+Set defaults for NVD3.
+This is where you'd set a custom palette using the `color` as an array key.

+##### simplechart_chart_default_metadata

+Set default title, caption, or credit.